tekknolagi/tekknolagi.github.com/_posts/2025-02-28-lattice-bitset.md

   classes, and the topmost set of all objects, Any.
 The diagram is vertical, with arrows going from bottom to top with decreasing specificity." />
   <figcaption>An example type lattice.
 At the bottom are the more specific
   types and at the top are the less specific types.
-Arrows indicate that results can only become less precise as more merging happens.</figcaption>
+An arrow from A to B indicates that A is a subtype of B. Arrows also indicate that results can only become less precise as more merging happens.</figcaption>
 </figure>

 This is great.
 Solves all of our problems, right?